vzaccaria/thesis-template/readme.md

 # Prompts

-The template is characterized by prompt questions that should help you in deciding what to put in each chapter and sections.
+The template is characterized by prompts (questions) that should help you in deciding what to put in each chapter and sections.

-> Note for my students: these are of fundamental importance for me
+> Note for my students: the structure presented in the thesis is
+> somewhat rigid for you, and any change to it should be discussed with
+> me.